 - Teaching experiences in a college or university on a full-time or part-time basis.

 Petitioning to Become a Visitor

 Any individual who does not meet the stated visitor requirements may petition for visitor status based upon professional credentials and expertise.
 The petition is made to the Executive Committee of the Council via the Staff Liaison.
 Any educator appointed as a visitor through the petition process may not serve as the Visitation Team Chair or as a Single Visitor.

-At the conclusion of each visit, all members of the Visitation Team will be evaluated.
+At the conclusion of each visit, all members of the Visitation Team will be evaluated via online evaluation forms.
 The institution will be asked to evaluate the professionalism and competence of all members of the Visitation Team.
 The Visitation Team Chair will evaluate the two other team members who will, in turn, evaluate the Visitation Team Chair on these same dimensions.
 Successful evaluations are necessary to maintain one’s status as an Accreditation Visitor.
 If concerns are identified for any Visitor, that individual may be asked to complete additional Visitor training sessions prior to continuation as a COAPRT Visitor.
-Completed evaluations are to be sent directly to the COAPRT Staff Liaison.
+Completed evaluations are complete via an online form that is sent directly to the Staff Liaison.